stonet-research/zns-tools/workloads/README.md

 # workloads

 This directory contains workloads that we run on the ZNS device and F2FS using `fio`.

+## Running

+In each directory we provide a `bench` script that runs the benchmarks and generates the figures.
+Execute it with `./bench`. **Note:** change the device names in all the scripts accordingly to your setup (and possibly sizes as well).

+## Fio modifications

 We modified `fio` slightly to support write_hints with `O_DIRECT` and to log zone resets in the json output (which for whatever reason it does not do by default?).
 The changes are

 ```c
 user@stosys:~/src/fio$ git diff